 When Prime Video first launched, it was tough to recommend as a viable replacement for Netflix’s TV shows or Stan’s movie dominance.
 Fast-forward to today, though, and with a quality selection of award-winning TV shows and, as you’ll see below, a solid selection of movies, Prime Video has grown into a worthy competitor for the big two names in streaming.

-Have a gander at the 10 best Prime Video movies you can stream right now in Australia.
+Have a gander at our picks for the best movies on Prime Video currently available in Australia.

 Only binge the best with our guides

 Rom-coms tend to get a pretty bad rap, but if Palm Springs is anything to go by, they may be turning a corner.
 This Prime Video exclusive stars Andy Samberg and Cristin Milioti as two strangers who meet at a wedding in Palm Springs, only to find themselves sucked into a vortex which traps them in a time loop.
 Totally normal stuff, right?

 You’d be forgiven for wanting to write Palm Springs off as yet another Groundhog Day-esque tale, but it’s done in such a refreshing, fun and heartwarming way that we’ll happily let it slide.
 It’s a ridiculously charming movie that’ll almost make you forget about the trash fire that was 2020.